The Inner Relationship

 What is deep inner listening?

 Deep inner listening is a gentle, step by step process that teaches us how to come into direct contact with all aspects of ourselves.
-With a soft attentiveness, we discover that even places inside that first appear critical or resistant are part of a system of inner parts that are all actually working to help protect us in the best way they know how and for really good reasons.
+With a soft attentiveness, we discover the doorway into the inner life and learn that even places inside that first appear critical or resistant are part of a system of inner parts that are all actually working to help protect us in the best way they know how and for really good reasons.
 The ineffective ways the parts interact with each other and the lack of clear awareness we have about these interactions, keep us from feeling free to choose that which makes us truly happy and we find ourselves repeatedly feeling defeated and stuck in age old patterns of thoughts and behavior.
 With this skill, we finally see that we are not these parts and they are not our enemy.
-By learning how to bring a deep and abiding presence to these challenging inner places, a new, more harmonious relationship is naturally formed, allowing us to choose our behaviors, to show up in the world more authentically and available to ourselves and others.
+By learning how to bring a deep and abiding presence to these challenging inner places, a new, more harmonious relationship is naturally formed, allowing us to choose our behaviors, to show up in the world more authentically, available to ourselves and others.
 The body guides the pace and direction of the listening so the process is naturally gentle and uniquely right for each person.
-This process can be integrated with other healing modalities such as energy work, yoga, art therapy, meditation…
+This process can be integrated with other healing modalities such as energy work, yoga, art or psycho therapy, meditation…

 Here is what you can do to get started: